gabrielvictorio/cypress-e2e-api-assignment/readme.md

 # Cypress API & Front End Testing Assignment

 The chalenge was to create a project, utilizing Cypress, to structure and automate tests for both API and Front end E2E for [Serverest](https://github.com/ServeRest/ServeRest).

 The project has been built in english, except for the route names that are kept in portuguese to match the documentation.

-##

-The folder strucuture has kept the Cypress e2e environment, utilizing two main subfolders:
-- api-tests : Housing tests to 3 routes.
-- e2e-tests : Housing Front end Login tests.

-##
-The route /login has an .md file containning an example of test cases that were followed to build the test automation.

 ---

-As dependencies the project uses:
+### As dependencies the project uses:

 - [Faker.js](https://fakerjs.dev/) for dynamic data creation.
 - [Joi](https://joi.dev/) for Schema validation.
 - [Cypress](https://docs.cypress.io/app/get-started/why-cypress)  for test automation.

+##
+### Structure and test scenarios

+The folder strucuture has kept the Cypress e2e environment, utilizing two main subfolders:
+- api-tests : Housing tests to 3 routes.
+- e2e-tests : Housing Front end Admin User tests.

+The support folder was used to store:
+- Custom Cypress commands
+- Selectors List
+- Utils storing Faker functions

+### API Test Cases
+The route /login (cypress/e2e/api-tests/login) has an .md file containning an example of test cases that were followed to build the test automation.

+### E2E Test Cases
+The E2E test (cypress/e2e/e2e-tests) has an .md file containning an example of test cases that were followed to build the test automation.

 ---
 ## Features